 Aggressive Advocacy For Those Accused Of Federal Crimes

 If you’ve been accused of criminal activity, it is important to understand whether your case may be considered a federal crime.
 Federal crimes are tried at a national level and often carry harsher sentencing than state crimes.
-At Monzón, Guerra & Associates, we understand how much is at stake when faced with federal crimes and are dedicated to providing aggressive and effective legal advocacy to fight for your rights.
+At Monzón, Guerra & Chipman, we understand how much is at stake when faced with federal crimes and are dedicated to providing aggressive and effective legal advocacy to fight for your rights.

 With more than 40 years of combined legal experience in criminal law and hundreds of case successfully litigated, you can trust that our team of Lincoln federal crimes defense lawyers has the insight and understanding of the law necessary to protect your freedom and future.

 The difference between a federal and a state crime involves the concept of jurisdiction, or a court’s authority to make legal judgments concerning a case.
 A federal crime falls within the jurisdiction of the federal government.
 Essentially, these crimes involve violations of U.U.S. law, a threat to national security or allegedly occurred on federal property.

 Crimes that are often tried in federal court include:

 - Drug crimes